spotify/tfexample-derive/README.md

     ExampleConverter[Record]
 ```

-To drill down to find the particular field that breaks the derivation, we can get more information from Magnolia by directly calling
+To drill down and find the particular field that breaks the derivation, we can get more information from Magnolia by directly calling
 the macro.
-Replace the call to `ExampleConverter` with the following:
+Replace the call to `ExampleConverter` with a call to `FeatureBuilder.gen`:

 ```scala
 import com.spotify.tfexample.derive.FeatureBuilder